Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Background

 \subsection{Adversarial sample generation}

+As previously discussed, attackers perform adversarial attacks by designing tiny perturbations and adding them to genuine samples to generate adversarial samples.
+In a realistic scenario, the enrollment utterance is registered into the ASV system in advance, while the testing utterance is produced by the customer for identity confirmation.
+From adversaries' perspective, they have knowledge about the enrollment utterance, and utilize it along with the ASV function to generate an adversarial testing utterance to fool the ASV.
+The ASV system to be attacked is named as target system.
+If the adversary has the access to the whole parameters of the target system, it can utilize the target system directly to find the adversarial perturbations.
+Otherwise, the adversary needs to develop his/her own ASV system, and utilizes it as a substitute system to craft adversarial samples.

+There are two kinds of trials in realistic scenarios, i.e. target trials and non-target trials.
+In target trials, the speaker identities of the enrollment and testing utterances are the same.
+While in non-target trials, the speaker identities are different.
+The adversary can perform attacks on both two kinds of trials, as we will show in the following.

+Suppose we have an enrollment feature sequence $\boldsymbol{X_{i}}$ and a testing feature sequence $\boldsymbol{X_{j}}$ in each trial.
+We add perturbations $\boldsymbol{\delta}$ into the testing feature sequence $\boldsymbol{X_j}$ to fool the ASV.
+This adversarial attack problem for ASV can be formulated as an optimization task, whose objective is to search for a perturbation $\boldsymbol{\delta}$ and add it on the feature sequence $\boldsymbol{X_j}$ to let the system behave incorrectly.
+The optimization problem is illustrated as

+where the constraint $p$-norm of $\boldsymbol{\delta}$ within perturbation degree $\epsilon$ guarantees that the perturbation is subtle enough so that human cannot perceive the difference between adversarial and genuine samples. $k$ is the trial indicator, derived as

-To conduct adversarial attack, attackers will deliberately elaborate a tiny perturbation and add it to genuine samples to generate adversarial samples.
-In a realistic scenario of attacking ASV systems, attackers only have access to the testing utterance (e.g. $X$ in Fig.~\ref{fig:defense} (c)) and add adversarial perturbations (e.g. $\delta$ in Fig.~\ref{fig:defense} (c)) on it to fool the ASV.
-Suppose we have an enrollment utterance $i$ and a testing utterance $j$ in each trial.
-We add perturbations into the acoustic features of the testing utterance $\boldsymbol{X_j}$ to degrade the ASV.
-For target trials, attackers aim at enlarging the distance of the enrollment and testing representations and minimizing the similarity score so that the ASV will false reject this trial.
-While for non-target trials, attackers aim at making the enrollment and testing representations closer to each other, and maximizing the similarity score so that the ASV will false accept the imposters.
+For target trials where $k=-1$, attackers aim at enlarging the distance of the enrollment and testing representations and minimizing the similarity score so that the ASV will falsely reject them.
+While for non-target trials where $k=1$, attackers aim at making the enrollment and testing representations closer to each other, and maximizing the similarity score so that the ASV will falsely accept the imposters.

-Different attacking algorithms utilize different adversarial perturbation strategies.
-This work adopts the BIM \cite{kurakin2016adversarial} algorithm to generate adversarial samples, which is one of the most effective attacking methods.
-We utilize the target system directly, i.e. the r-vector (or x-vector) system in this work, to calculate gradients for adversarial perturbation generation, unless otherwise specified.
+Different attacking algorithms utilize different adversarial attack strategies.
+This work adopts three algorithms to generate adversarial samples, i.e. fast gradient sign method (FGSM)\cite{goodfellow2014explaining}, basic iterative method (BIM)\cite{kurakin2016adversarial_2} and Jacobian-based saliency map attack (JSMA)\cite{papernot2016limitations}.
+They have been certified to be effective to attack ASV systems\cite{li2020adversarial,li2020investigating}.
+We attack the target ASV system directly, i.e. the r-vector (or x-vector) system in this work, to calculate gradients for adversarial perturbation generation, unless otherwise specified.